MaxPScript/LogoCSS/README.md

 centuries.
 Beauty is so divine that it was deliberately denigrated, thus hidden from general understanding.

 The beauty of this approach lies in its simplicity and conciseness.
-By employing proportions, straight lines, and circular arcs, it provides remarkable structural strength with minimal materials—something any web application would wish to replicate.
+By employing proportions, straight lines, and circular arcs (Dear Mr. Bezier was later), it provides remarkable structural strength with minimal materials—something any web application would wish to replicate.

 One of the pearls of Gothic is the four-centred arch.
 The Tudor arch.